MicrosoftDocs/dynamics-365-project-operations/articles/project-management/saving-changes-to-projects.md

 [!INCLUDE[banner](../includes/banner.md)]

 Microsoft Dynamics 365 Project Operations embeds Microsoft Project for the Web inside the tasks tab of a project entity.
-When edits are made to the WBS the UI will immediately show the changes; however, an asynchronous save process will be triggered to update the relevant fields in Dataverse.
-The amount of time this asynchronous save takes will heavily depend on the size of the changes.
-If a change requires updates to many entities (for example adjusting dates on a task which many other tasks depend on), this will take much longer than a simple change which only impacts a few entities.
+When edits are made to the WBS the UI immediately shows the changes; however, an asynchronous save process is triggered to update the relevant fields in Dataverse.
+The amount of time this asynchronous save takes depends on the size of the changes.
+If a change requires updates to many entities (for example, adjusting dates on a task that many other tasks depend on), it takes much longer than a simple change that only impacts a few entities.

 ## Save Status

 The status of this save is indicated by an icon in the top right corner of the Project for the Web UI.
 This icon has three states:

-A green check mark indicating there is no pending save, and Dataverse and Project for the Web are in sync:
+A green check mark indicates there isn't a pending save, and Dataverse and Project for the Web are in sync:

 ![No pending save.](media/save complete.png)